ACSLab/ACSLab.github.io/guides/pheeno_programming_content.md

 # {{ page.title }}
 One of the processors on board the Pheeno robotic platform is the Arduino Pro Mini with the ATMega328 (3.3V, 8MHz) processor.
 This section of the guide will introduce how the sensors and motors on the robot are controlled by this processor.
 It will also walk you through small codes to make the robot move around and sense its environment.

 This guide will focus heavily on premade libraries and code available on the [GitHub](https://github.com/ACSLab/PheenoRobot/) repository for Pheeno.
 These codes and libraries are not necessary for the operation of Pheeno in the long run but do allow for easier coding with subroutines for making the robot drive around using open and closed loop control.
-If you are new to Arduino programming and general electronics, Section \ref{sec:ArduinoPinInfo} may not be very informative and can be skimmed over.
-If you are experienced in Arduino coding, Section \ref{sec:ArduinoPinInfo} gives details on how the sensors and motors are connected to the Arduino so you can develop your own scripts.
+If you are new to Arduino programming and general electronics, the [next](pheeno_programming_content#general-pin-information-for-connection-between-the-arduino-and-motors-and-sensors) section may not be very informative and can be skimmed over.
+If you are experienced in Arduino coding, the [next](pheeno_programming_content#getting-started) section gives details on how the sensors and motors are connected to the Arduino so you can develop your own scripts.
 If you run into issues with programming the Arduino, there are plenty of resources available at the [Arduino Forums](https://forum.arduino.cc/) and specifically on the [Arduino Pro Mini](https://www.arduino.cc/en/Guide/ArduinoProMini/).
 Of course, always feel free to contact the e-mail above with any questions or issues!

 ## General Pin Information for Connection between the Arduino and Motors and Sensors
-If you want to create your own code and bypass the premade libraries this section will explain briefly how Pheeno's sensors and motors are connected to the Arduino!
-Table 1 gives a general overview of how the pins of the Arduino Pro Mini are connected to the various sensors and actuators.
+If you want to create your own code and bypass the premade libraries this section will explain briefly how Pheeno's sensors and motors are connected to the Arduino! *Table 1* gives a general overview of how the pins of the Arduino Pro Mini are connected to the various sensors and actuators.

 <style>
 caption {